jtencioc101/scripts/dns/usage.md

 - **Invalid VNet or Resource Group:** The script prompts for re-entry if incorrect information is provided.
 - **No Custom DNS Servers Found:** The script uses `168.63.129.16` if no custom DNS is set.
 - **Kubernetes Debug Pod Issues:** Ensure your AKS cluster is running and accessible.

-## Contributing
-If you have improvements or suggestions, feel free to fork the repository and submit a pull request.